tegbiye/TSForecasting4Portfolio_Management_Optimization/README.md

   - Economic Factors: A 2026 recession or rate hikes could reverse the trend.
   - Event Risks: Regulatory changes could exceed the CI.

+# Task 4: Optimize Portfolio Based on Forecast

+> The process involves computing expected returns, a covariance matrix from historical data, and optimizing the Efficient Frontier to identify the Maximum Sharpe Ratio Portfolio and Minimum Volatility Portfolio.
+The recommended portfolio is selected based on risk-adjusted return and summarized with weights, expected return, volatility, and Sharpe Ratio.

+> Using the result  of 20% ($319 to $383)

+  Constraint: weights[0] >= 0.05.
+  Optimal Weights (estimated):

+  TSLA: 10% (20% return, ~35% volatility).
+  BND: 60% (2.5% return, ~6% volatility).
+  SPY: 30% (9% return, ~15% volatility).

+  Recommended Portfolio: Maximum Sharpe Ratio Portfolio Optimal Weights: TSLA=10%, BND=60.21%, SPY=29.79% Expected Annual Return: 5.35%
+  Annualized Volatility: 6.73%
+  Sharpe Ratio: 0.50

 # Project Structure